Couched herringbone stitch

 - Tied herringbone stitch

-This version of herringbone stitch has small couching stitches where the herringbone stitches cross.
-It is sometimes known as tied herringbone stitch, although the sources we have used indicate that they are subtly different (the second thread in tied herringbone covers more of the original stitching).
+This version of herringbone stitch has small horizontal couching stitches where the herringbone stitches cross.
+Its alternative name of tacked herringbone stitch is sometimes used for a version where the couching stitches are vertical rather than horizontal.
+It is also sometimes known as tied herringbone stitch, although the sources we have used indicate that this name is used for a subtly different version (the second thread in tied herringbone covers more of the original stitching).

 Couched herringbone stitch was evidently in use during the 17th century as it features on an English embroidered biblical picture of the creation currently held by the Art Institute of Chicago.
 The couching stitches on this piece are horizontal, rather than the vertical direction which is currently accepted as standard.

 Use a different colour for the second thread.
 Come up just below the intersection of the herringbone stitch, and go down just above the intersection.